Ginger Turmeric Lemonade Recipe

 • Promotes a heart-healthy diet.

 No matter how hard I try to capture the beauty of this golden turmeric color, one can’t really appreciate its beauty unless seen in person.
 That gorgeous yellow color is all thanks to the curcuminoids compound found in turmeric.
-If using dates to sweeten your lemonade just know that the color will change a bit and become darker.
+If using dates to sweeten your lemonade just keep in mind that this bright color will change and become darker.

 Turmeric Ginger Lemonade